-20 Advanced Users: How to couple a new code
+22 Advanced Users: How to couple a new code

 The procedure of coupling a new code/application with RAVEN is a straightforward process.
-For all the systems codes currently supported by RAVEN (e.g. RELAP-7, RELAP5-3D, BISON, MOOSE), the coupling is performed through a Python interface that interprets the information coming from RAVEN and translates them to the input of the system code.
+For all the codes currently supported by RAVEN (e.g. RELAP-7, RELAP5-3D, BISON, MOOSE, etc.), the coupling is performed through a Python interface that interprets the information coming from RAVEN and translates them into the input of the driven code.
 The coupling procedure does not require modifying RAVEN itself.
 Instead, the developer creates a new Python interface that is going to be embedded in RAVEN at run-time (no need to introduce hard-coded coupling statements).
 This interface needs to be placed in a folder (whatever name) located in (see figure 1):

+'''

 path/to/raven/distribution/raven/framework/CodeInterfaces/

+'''

 At the initialization stage, RAVEN imports all the Interfaces that are contained in this directory and performs some preliminary cross-checks.
-In the following sub-sections, a step-by-step procedure for coupling a code to RAVEN is outlined.